Trail descriptions in and around the San Francisco Bay Area

 The sheer amount of trails here and the lack of long-distance visibility due to the terrain and tree cover mean that it's easy to get lost in this park.
 Thankfully, virtually all trail intersections are marked, though I'm sure there may be exceptions, and I know of at least one trail junction sign that seems confusing if not downright incorrect.
 So, if you have a GPS receiver, you might want to use it, at least in cases when your ride here includes trails on which you'll be riding for the first time.
 Be warned.

-This ride starts by descending on El Corte de Madera Creek Trail immediately after entering the park.
-This starts out as a steep fire road descent.
-The trail then narrows, and once it crosses to the other side of the creekbed, it becomes a gentle hillside singletrack climb.
+This ride is my version of a "perimeter loop" or a "grand loop" of the park's trail system, tracing the trails closest to the boundaries of the park.
+It starts by descending on El Corte de Madera Creek Trail immediately after entering the park.
+This starts out as a steep fire-road descent.
+The trail then narrows, and once it crosses to the other side of the creek bed, it becomes a gentle hillside singletrack climb.

 At the junction with Resolution Trail, you turn to continue downhill on El Corte de Madera Creek Trail.
-The part of this trail immediately following the junction is a steeper descent than most, under a low canopy of overgrown brush and small trees, but that's a very short section.
+While the part of this trail immediately following this junction is a tight and relatively steep descent through a narrow corridor of bushes, the trail widens to a fire road very soon (though a quite weathered and frequently rocky one) and stays that way.

-Be aware that North Leaf Trail, the lower portion of Methuselah (traversed on this ride), and Giant Salamander Trail are subject to seasonal closures.
+Be aware that North Leaf Trail, the lower portion of Methuselah Trail, and Giant Salamander Trail are subject to seasonal closures.
 Make sure you check the park's website (whose link is available on your left) for the trail conditions before you plan your ride.

 One unfailing tradition I have for rides at Skeggs is a post-ride lunch at Alice's Restaurant.
 If you're from the nearby area, you're probably already more than familiar with this place.
 If you're not, you shouldn't miss it.
 It's at the intersection of Skyline Boulevard and Route 84, about four miles further southeast on Skyline Boulevard from the Skeggs Point parking lot.
 The food is good, and the setting is even better.
 The place is almost always overflowing with motorcycle riders who stop here on their pleasure rides along Skyline Boulevard.
 Some cool and fast cars can also be frequently found there for the same reason.